Skip to main content

 Need a anti money-laundering lawyer?
 Talk to Astris Law.

-We work directly with directors on anti money-laundering matters across Australia.
+We work directly with our clients on anti money-laundering matters across Australia.
 No layers, no committees.
-One lawyer who understands your business completely.

 Other Practice Areas